 One of Kurtti’s most challenging (and personally rewarding) projects was The Walt Disney Family Museum in San Francisco.
 After five years of acting as creative director, content consultant, and media producer for the facility’s cornerstone exhibit, Kurtti saw the museum become a reality (and open to great acclaim) in October 2009.

 In 2012, he served as a content consultant and media producer for Disney Japan and NHK for the touring exhibit The Dream of Walt Disney; and the following year for the 2013 D23 Expo/Japan.
+He is currently working as Curatorial and Creative lead on a major international touring exhibition.

 As a freelance writer Kurtti is the author of such books as The Great Movie Musical Trivia Book (Applause, 1996), A Bug’s Life: The Making of an Epic of Miniature Proportions (Hyperion, 1998), What the Sea Teaches Us: The Crew of the Morning Light (Disney Editions, 2008), The Art of The Princess and the Frog (Chronicle, 2009), Disneyland Through The Decades (Disney Editions, 2010), and The Art of Tangled (Chronicle, 2010).
+He is currently at work on several major book projects for Disney.

 A Seattle native, Kurtti moved to California in 1983 to pursue a career in film, television and theatre.
 He worked as a production coordinator on the 1984 Los Angeles Olympic Arts Festival, followed by two years as the assistant to the president of California Institute of the Arts.